-Arts Knoxville said of Kathryn’s most recent performance of Poulenc’s The Human Voice, “soprano Kathryn Frady drew the audience deeply in as voyeurs into her psychological dilemma in The Human Voice.
-Frady’s brilliance as a soprano capable of riveting the audience’s attention - in vocal depth, in lyrical beauty, and in a marvelously conceived ebb and flow of posture and attitude - was as rewarding as it gets in theater.”
+Her performance was dramatically personal and intensely musically satisfying.”
+Of her most recent performance of Poulenc’s The Human Voice, Arts Knoxville noted “Frady’s brilliance as a soprano capable of riveting the audience’s attention - in vocal depth, in lyrical beauty, and in a marvelously conceived ebb and flow of posture and attitude - was as rewarding as it gets in theater.”
 TN Today called the same performance “nothing short of a tour de force.”

 A passionate advocate and prolific performer of modern operatic repertoire, Frady has been honored to perform two leading roles in World Premier productions of Griffen Candey’s operas.
 Frady performed the role of Kate in Griffen Candey’s Sweets By Kate and Jo in Candey’s Follow Suit.
 Kathryn’s performance of Amelia in the World Premier of Larry Delinger’s opera Amelia Lost, was named “Most Memorable Operatic Performance of 2014.”
 Arts Knoxville called the performance “a sensational theatre experience.”
 Kathryn has also reprised the role in Cleveland, New York, and London.
 The composer has since dedicated the opera to Frady.